-If someone told me 5 years ago that I would become an English teacher, I would not have believed them.
+If someone had told me 5 years ago that I would become an English teacher, I would not have believed them.
 I started university in 2014, and even though I chose the English Language course with a focus on teaching, I didn’t want to step foot into a school.
 The simple reason for my choice was my love of languages and literature.
 Life of teaching English never appealed to me.
 Little did I know that it would all change in the summer of 2015.

 In school and my early uni days, I had the misfortune of mostly encountering bad or mediocre teachers.
 Of course, there have been some amazing ones over the years, but seeing them work in public schools and get no satisfaction from it made me dislike teaching altogether.
 Until I went to the UK to study English.